 - Key person risk

-- Planning for continuity if something unexpected occurs
+- Preparing for continuity during unexpected disruptions

 Financial planning will not eliminate uncertainty, but it can improve how you respond to it.